Built by Hand. Sustained by Community.

 Maria manages our day-to-day engagement on several social media platforms.
 Her tasks include content creation, providing educational information, PCS updates, fun facts, and workshop information.

-Alycia has the task of helping our members through their calligraphic journey by identifying and providing opportunities to develop their skills by engaging in creative and educational activities.
-She works in concert with the Board to provide calligraphy inspired coordinate the logistics of planning and securing our creative and educational workshops; and manage timelines and mission-driven events.
+Alycia is our newest board member and is excited to provide increased opportunities to help our members through their calligraphic journey by engaging in creative and educational activities.
+She works in concert with the Board to coordinate the logistics of mission-driven events in both Pennsylvania and New Jersey to better serve our members.

 PA/NJ Events CoordinatorAlycia Gonzalez